pivotal/docs-tap/tap-gui/configurator/using-surfaces.hbs.md

 <!-- TODO -->

-## SettingsTabsSurface
+## <a id="settings-tabs-surface"></a> SettingsTabsSurface

-Use the `SettingsTabsSurface` if you want to add child routes to the `/settings` route defined in the `route` constant of `packages/app/src/App.tsx`.
-This will also add a tab to the settings page to allow navigation to your new route via the UI.
+Use `SettingsTabsSurface` if you want to add child routes to the `/settings` route defined in the `route` constant of `packages/app/src/App.tsx`.
+This action also adds a tab to the settings page so that you can use the UI to access your new route.

 Example: